 But you can see the greening beginning to creep down the mountain ever so slightly in this newer video…

-We did hear that there are plans include building one of the ‘greatest lakes in Central Europe’ by 2030, but today, it still looks more like an Apocalyptic wasteland, an unreal set from some horrible movie where the humans have ruined every last place on earth.
+We did hear that there are plans to include building one of the ‘greatest lakes in Central Europe’ by 2030, but today, it still looks more like an Apocalyptic wasteland, an unreal set from some horrible movie where the humans have ruined every last place on earth.
 (At least that’s what it felt like looking at these photos!)

-To be fair and disclosing more updated news, they have been doing major renovations to the property and are working to bring it back to it’s former splendor – but with such a magnitude of devastation, it will be a long while yet.
+To be fair and disclosing more updated news, they have been doing major renovations to the property and are working to bring it back to its former splendor – but with such a magnitude of devastation, it will be a long while yet.

-But thank heavens at least it’s in the planning.
+But thank heavens, at least it’s in the planning.

-Remember, the property belongs to the Lobkowicz family and they have been working hard to restore everything that they’ve gotten back after restitution – but it’s a vast task and because of the location and the level of devastation, this property is not #1 on their list – but every little step is a step in the right direction.
+Remember, the property belongs to the Lobkowicz family, and they have been working hard to restore everything that they’ve gotten back after restitution – but it’s a vast task, and because of the location and the level of devastation, this property is not #1 on their list – but every little step is a step in the right direction.